hxii/YRFW/readme.txt

 Just place them in the `/extensions` folder.

 == Changelog ==
+= 2.0.3 =
+- Fixed conversion tracking total sum to be string instead of float.
 = 2.0.2 =
 - Added `defer` attribute to Yotpo Widget via function since WP doesn't have that.
 Conversion doesn't work otherwise.
 - Minor changes to how the product cache is appended.
 Thanks Eric for that `Unsupported operand types`. ¯\_(ツ)_/¯